 Starting and stopping an audio stream

-Before starting an audio stream, the central queries the peripherals and establishes the best quality common denominator codec.
+Before starting an audio stream, the central queries the peripherals and establishes a common denominator codec.
 The stream setup then proceeds through sequence:

-- CoC L2CAP channel is opened – the peripheral should grant 8 credits initially.
+- CoC L2CAP channel is opened – the peripheral shall grant 8 credits initially.

 - Both the central and the peripheral host wait for the update complete event.

 Restart the audio encoder, and reset the packet sequence count to 0.

 «Start»command with the relevant parameters is issued on the AudioControlPoint.
 During audio streaming, the replica should be available at every connection event even though the current replica latency may be non-zero.

 - The peripheral takes the first audio packet from its internal queue (sequence number 0) and plays it.